The Atlantic Hurricane Season begins June 1st and continues to November 30th. The season sharply peaks from mid-August through mid-October.

 - If a resident student has a need for transportation due to a physical disability please notify a Residence Life staff member as soon as a Hurricane Watch is announced so the staff may be of best assistance.

-- Before, during, and after storm students are encouraged to check the University Alert webpage for updates on when classes will resume and residence halls will reopen.
+- Before, during, and after the storm students are encouraged to check the University Alert webpage for updates on when classes will resume and residence halls will reopen.

 - Students must also keep their Housing Evacuation Plan information and address update-to-date on the Housing Application Portal.
 This is the address where you will go in case of a campus evacuation.
 We encourage students who may not have somewhere to go to find a friend or another student that they can stay with during the evacuation period.